How to Foster Employee Motivation

 - Talk daily with each employee who reports to you.
 The daily interaction builds the relationship and will stand for a lot when times are troubled, disappointments occur, or you need to address employee performance improvement.

-Employee motivation is a common interest from supervisors and managers who are responsible to oversee the work of other employees.
-You can increase your efforts to improve employee motivation.
+Employee motivation is a common interest for supervisors and managers who are responsible to oversee the work of other employees.
 If you pay constant attention to these significant factors in employee motivation, you'll win with motivated, excited, contributing employees.
-Can work get any better than that for a manager or supervisor?